 The pandemic has revealed the importance of civic solidarity and public trust, writes Ruairidh Brown.
 But they function best in a context of ‘friendship', a concept which needs to be recognised as central to political thinking in a post-Covid world

-Ruairidh gained his PhD from the University of St Andrews in 2017.
-Since then, he has taught at the University of Nottingham's campus in mainland China.
+He received his PhD from the University of St Andrews in 2017.